influxdata/docs-v2/api-docs/README.md

 ## How to test your spec or API reference changes

 You can use `getswagger.sh` to fetch contracts from any URL.
-For example, if you've made changes to spec files and generated new contracts in your local `openapi` repo, use `getswagger.sh` to fetch and process them.
+For example, if you've made changes to spec files and generated new contracts in your local `openapi` repo, run `getswagger.sh` to fetch and process them.

 To fetch contracts from your own `openapi` repo, pass the `-b` `base_url` option and the full path to your `openapi` directory.